From the President:

 Student success is extremely important to the Nursing Department.
-In our curriculum and in our learning activities, we make it a priority to support students in their goal to earn the Associate of Science Degree in Nursing and to enhance a sense of satisfaction and personal growth during their educational journey.
+In our curriculum and in our learning activities, we make it a priority to support students in their goal to earn the Associate of Science Degree and/or their Bachelor of Science Degree in Nursing.
+The faculty and staff strive to contribute to the student’s sense of satisfaction and personal growth during their educational journey.

-A sense of belonging in the program and college community, of having support when needed, and of being part of a team promotes success.
-The faculty and staff are aware of the many challenges students face in the transition to the nursing student role.
-The curriculum is organized in a logical, sequential, and concept-based manner.
+The faculty and staff are aware of the many challenges students face as they transition into the role of nursing student.
+The curriculum is organized in a logical, sequential, and cumulative manner; students can apply past experiences and knowledge to their current coursework, which is an important tenet of adult learning theory.
 The curriculum offers appropriate content to meet the educational outcomes and accommodate student learning styles.
 The nursing program fosters personal and academic growth by encouraging students to:

 Student Nurse Organization (SNO)

 Student Nurse organization (SNO) is available to enrolled and prospective nursing students at Salish Kootenai College.
 SNO is a student club and has a faculty member advisor.
 SNO allows students to share and receive information about nursing school and interact with each other.
 SNO members interact with community members through community projects.